 Adiantum – from the Greek adianton (ἀδίαντον) meaning “not wetting” or “un-wet-table, referring to the fronds’ ability to shed water without becoming wet, likely due to the waxy surface of the segments.

-aethiopicum – was the Latin term for any part of Africa that was south of the then known world, that is to say, more or less Africa south of Egypt (i.e., Ethiopia).
+aethiopicum – was the Latin term for any part of Africa that was south of the then-known world, that is to say, more or less Africa south of Egypt (i.e., Ethiopia).
 This species is common there although may be a different taxon.

 This species is not considered to be at risk of extinction in the wild.

 NSW Flora Online (PlantNET) – Adiantum aethiopicum profile page https://plantnet.rbgsyd.nsw.gov.au/cgi-bin/NSWfl.pl?page=nswfl&lvl=sp&name=Adiantum~aethiopicum

 Wrigley, J.W. & Fagg, M.I.
 (2001).
 Australian Native Plants – Propagation, cultivation and use in landscaping.
 4th edition.
 New Holland Publishers, Pty.
 Ltd. Australia.